-This parcel of Trust Land is used by a variety of wildlife species typical of undeveloped land throughout Yellowstone County.
+This parcel of Trust Land is used by a variety of wildlife species typical of undeveloped land throughout this portion of Yellowstone County.
 Wildlife populations can be affected by land use activities associated with livestock grazing, residential development or agricultural practices.
-A variety of wildlife species including mule deer, turkey, pheasant and numerous non-game birds use the tract during various times of the year.
+A variety of wildlife species including antelope, mule deer, turkey, pheasant and numerous non-game birds use the tract during various times of the year.